-Information on assessment is available through the NALA Freephone service at 1800 20 20 65.
+Information on assessment is available through the NALA Freephone service at 1800 20 20 80.
 The Freephone service operates throughout the year from Monday to Friday between 9.30 am and 5.00 pm.
 Outside of these hours learners can leave a message and a LWN Support Officer will call them back.
 The LWN Support Officer will let individuals know about the different learning opportunities and NALA assessments available to learners.
-Learners can also text 'LEARN' to 50050 or email distance@nala.ie.
+Learners can also email learn@nala.ie.